My Experience with DBS Treasures

 Missing Promotional Interest Payout

 I was told that my Treasures account was successfully opened in September, so it should have been eligible for the promotion which I saw.
-Instead of checking with my RM who seemed clueless, I contacted the bank directly when the promotional interest didn’t appear in my account last month.
+Since my RM seemed clueless, I dropped a message via iBanking when the promotional interest didn’t appear in my account last month.

 This was much more efficient—I received a call a few days later.
 The customer service officer informed me that additional interest for my increased holdings in Multiplier account would only be credited at the end of the following month.
 This applies to all eligible months: October, November, and December.